US Presidential Election: A Richmond Opinion

 On one hand, Democrat Clinton has the experience and the political pedigree necessary to make a smooth transition into the White House as the first female premier of the US.

 In contrast, Republican novice Trump represents a very different voice of America, echoing the xenophobic sentiments of Britain’s looming EU exit.

 While opinion polls suggest the US electorate remains undecided, the local Richmond opinion is one of support for Clinton.

-St. Mary’s student Carli Stehle offered a conflicting opinion in support of the controversial Trump.
+St. Mary’s student Carli Stehle, who hails from California, offered a conflicting opinion in support of the controversial Trump.

 “I just think she is a liar.
 When Bill Clinton was in office it was just not good.
 There is something about the Clinton family that gives me the heebie-jeebies.

 "It’s a legacy thing, it’s like the Bushes.
 I don’t like legacies, I want something fresh and new.”

 Another student, James, offered the prevailing outlook, and said: "Hillary, she's the lesser of two evils.
 I am more anti-Trump than pro-Clinton."